 Imagine a situation where you sign a contract with a new label.
 Up to this point you released all of your music by yourself.
 For years your tracks have been produced mixed and mastered all in the same project file and you always mixed into a predetermined mastering chain.
 Your next single is due and the label is asking for a a mix with 6db headroom.
 Logically you bypass all the mastering plugins and turn down the volume fader to avoid clipping… Soon you’ll realize you’re in trouble.

 The problem is that, as stated above, you’ll probably won’t be happy with the uncompressed/unlimited mix and neither will be the already waiting mastering engineer.
-Also, you’ll lack the experience to make a clean mix without any plugins on your master channel in time, since you always mixed into a mastering channel for years.
+Also, you’ll lack the experience to make a clean mix without any plugins on your master channel in time.

 Worst case you might even miss the deadline set by the label and therefore miss out on potential playlists, which require a certain amount of time for pitching.

 Once a again a good demonstration is A/B testing.
 Take your upcoming single and forge two different versions.
 One in which you mixed into a mastering channel and another where you treated mixing and mastering separately.
 Put both versions into a new project where in which you have a metering plugin on your master channel.

 When checking the RMS level of you of the two different versions, you’ll most likely realize that the version in which treated mastering separately has a much better dynamic range as the one in which you mixed with a mastering plugins on your mix bus.